 The Presidents Cup, a team match play competition featuring 24 of the world’s top golfers – 12 from the United States and 12 from around the world, excluding Europe – is held every two years, and since 1996 has alternated between United States and international venues.
 The Presidents Cup was developed to give the world’s best non-European players an opportunity to compete in international team match-play competition.
-The U.S. Team has won nine of the 11 previous Presidents Cups, and the only outright win by the International Team came at the 1998 event in Melbourne.
+The U.S. Team has won 10 of the 12 previous Presidents Cups, and the only outright win by the International Team came at the 1998 event in Melbourne, Australia.
 A historic 17-17 tie came in 2003 when the event was held in South Africa.

-The first Presidents Cup was played September 16-18, 1994, at Robert Trent Jones Golf Club in Virginia, USA.
+The first Presidents Cup was played September 16-18, 1994, at Robert Trent Jones Golf Club in Virginia, United States.
 The U.S. Team, captained by Hale Irwin, defeated the International Team, captained by David Graham, 20-12.

 The United States also won the second Presidents Cup, held September 13-15, 1996, played again at Robert Trent Jones Golf Club.
 Arnold Palmer, no stranger to high-level international competition, had the reins as the United States edged Peter Thomson’s International Team, 16-1/2 to 15-1/2.

-The 1998 Presidents Cup was played December 11-13 at The Royal Melbourne Golf Club in Melbourne, Victoria, Australia.
+The 1998 Presidents Cup was played December 11-13 at The Royal Melbourne Golf Club in Melbourne.
 The International Team made the most of home-field advantage, winning 20-1/2 to 11-1/2.
 Jack Nicklaus served as captain of the U.S. Team, while Thomson repeated his role as captain for the International Team.

 In 2000, the Presidents Cup returned to Robert Trent Jones, with the United States avenging its 1998 loss with a decisive 21-1/2 to 10-1/2 victory over the International Team.
 Thomson captained the International Team for a third time, while Ken Venturi was victorious in his debut as U.S. Team captain.